 Sports medicine is a relatively new academic discipline that can serve as the foundation for a number of careers.
 This article examines a couple of the well-known U.S. schools that offer sports medicine degrees.
 Read on for further details.
-Schools offering Education - Sports Management degrees can also be found in these popular choices.

 A Degree in Sports Medicine

 A sports medicine degree program focuses on the application of the medical sciences to exercise and athletics.
 Students who are enrolled in such degree programs have opportunities to study the human body and its ability to achieve optimum health and performance.
 Programs generally require students to complete both general education and sports medicine coursework.
 The core coursework is often a combination of classroom and practical instruction.
 Below is information regarding two well-known U.S. schools that offer sports medicine programs.

 Important Facts About Sports Medicine

 |Degrees||Bachelor's, master's, doctorate|

 |Possible Careers||Personal trainer, medical doctor, physician assistant, occupational therapist|